Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 but is required for this solution.
 We could reduce our dependency on the cache by opting not to store data from SQL Database.
-However, we do not recommend an alternative solution for storing the MSAL tokens that provide secure connections between the frontend and API tier of the web app for authenticated users.
+However, we do not recommend an alternative solution for storing the MSAL tokens that provide secure connections between the front-end and API tier of the web app for authenticated users.
 This SLO is also designed with the understanding that the code can write to Azure storage when a user purchases a ticket.
-While the SLA for Azure Storage Accounts can be increased for read operations the SLA for all service levels is limited to 99.9% for write operations.
+While the SLA for Azure Storage Accounts can be increased for read operations, the SLA for all service levels is limited to 99.9% for write operations.

 ## Cost

-This solution has an estimated minimum cost of \$929.97 to run the production environment.
+This solution has an estimated minimum cost of $929.97 to run the production environment.
 Additional costs will vary as the web apps scale based on load and the solution will also have additional costs for the data transmitted from the Azure data center.
 The primary forces driving this estimate are Azure App Service, and Azure SQL Database.

 This solution deploys an Azure SQL Database Premium SKU that uses the DTU pricing model.
-The selected SKU provides 500gB for the database storage and 125 DTU of capacity for SQL compute tasks.
+The selected SKU provides 500gB for database storage and 125 DTU of capacity for SQL compute tasks.
 The compute configuration for this solution is specific to this sample and Azure SQL provides many options to choose the right costs for your solution.
 In